glandu2/rzu/rzauth/README.md

  * Auth server using RSA/AES or DES
  * Auth server using [IMBC autologin](#imbc)
  * Auto server reconnect to SQL database on failure
- * Guild icon server with an integrated mini webserver (can serve only JPG images)
+ * Guild icon server with an integrated mini webserver (can serve only JPG images, it is not supposed to replace IIS or apache)
- * Network traffic dump (not enabled by default)
+ * Network traffic dump in hex and JSON format (not enabled by default)
- * Support epic 2 to latest
+ * Supports epic 2 to latest
- * Support GS reconnection without GS restart with [GS autoreconnect](https://github.com/glandu2/rzgamereconnect/) (in case of bad network connection between auth and GS or auth restart)
+ * Supports GS reconnection without GS restart with [GS autoreconnect](https://github.com/glandu2/rzgamereconnect/) (in case of bad network connection between auth and GS or auth restart)
- * Support security password (for bank access, character delete, ...)
+ * Supports security password (for bank access, character delete, ...)
  * Optionnaly encrypted database password/connection string (both old DES and 9.1 encryption)
  * Send log to [Log Server](https://github.com/glandu2/rzlog/)